Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Math benchmarks and BIG-Bench Hard

 Math-specific benchmarks (MATH, AIME) are reasoning benchmarks in the narrow sense: they test multi-step mathematical reasoning.
-MATH (12,500 problems) is the broader benchmark, ranging from basic algebra to competition-level proofs; frontier models in 2026 score over 95 percent on MATH, which means the benchmark is essentially saturated.
-AIME (American Invitational Mathematics Examination) is the harder benchmark; strong reasoning-focused models score 80-plus percent on AIME problems but the per-year sample size is small (15-30 problems per AIME) and noise is consequential.
-Quote AIME for hard math claims; quote MATH for broader math sanity checks.
+MATH (12,500 problems) is the broader benchmark, ranging from basic algebra to competition-level proofs, and is broadly saturated for frontier models.
+AIME (American Invitational Mathematics Examination) is the harder benchmark, but the per-year sample size is small (15-30 problems per AIME) and noise is consequential.
+Quote AIME for hard math claims; quote MATH for broader math sanity checks; take the numbers from the relevant published results.

 BIG-Bench Hard is a 23-task subset of the original BIG-Bench evaluation suite, focused on tasks where 2022-era models scored below human baseline.
 The subset includes logical deduction, causal reasoning, formal fallacies, and other reasoning-flavoured tasks.
 Many BBH tasks are now partially saturated by 2026 frontier models; the benchmark remains useful as a multi-task reasoning sanity check but is less discriminating than the headline three for frontier comparisons.
 Quote BBH when multi-task breadth is the question; for frontier reasoning specifically, prefer GPQA-Diamond or HLE.